Washington Allon Bartlett

 Washington Allon Bartlett (c.
-1816 – February 6, 1865) was the first U.S. citizen to serve as alcalde of Yerba Buena/San Francisco, appointed by the military government during the Mexican-American War and serving from August 14, 1846, to January 31, 1847.
+1816 – February 6, 1865) was an American surveyor who was the first U.S. citizen to serve as alcalde of Yerba Buena/San Francisco, appointed by the military government during the Mexican-American War and serving from August 14, 1846, to January 31, 1847.

 Early years

 While some sources state that Bartlett was born in Maine, citing dates of September 3, 1812 to 1820, other sources have stated he was related to Josiah Bartlett, a signatory of the United States Declaration of Independence; however, there is no independent evidence for either proposition.
 Much of the biographical data regarding Bartlett in the period before 1856 is found in a memorial he submitted to Congress.
 He was originally appointed as a midshipman in the United States Navy on January 22, 1833, having had some previous at-sea nautical training.
 Between 1833 and 1837, Bartlett served on board the sloop USS Vincennes on a lengthy Pacific Ocean cruise.
 On July 8, 1839, he passed seventh in a class of 32 in examinations for the rank of passed midshipman.
 Between 1839 and 1844, he was principally engaged in surveying duties, until he was commissioned a Lieutenant in the U.S. Navy in November 1844, at which time he joined the sloop USS Portsmouth for a cruise which lasted until May 1848.